NEONScience/NEON-Data-Skills/tutorials/R/AOP/AOP-L3-rasters/aop_merge_rasters.md

 For this tutorial you should be familiar with AOP data, and raster geotiff data generally.
 You should also be familiar with the `neonUtilities` R package, and we highly recommend setting up an API token for downloading.

+<a href="https://www.neonscience.org/set-working-directory-r" target="_blank"> An overview
+of setting the working directory in R can be found here.</a>

 ### AOP Raster Data